Professor Anne Tallontire

 N8 Agri-food Strategic Pump Priming project “Differentiated resilience in global food systems: a food sovereignty approach”.
 PI working with Elisa Greco and colleagues across SRI and the Uni as well as York, Lancaster and Newcastle.
 To March 2018.

-Co-Investigatator for BURNS - Building Up Resilience in Supply Chains, a White Rose Colloborative Project.http://www.whiterose.ac.uk/collaborationfunds/building-up-resilience-in-supply-chains-network-burns/ including the following working paper:
+Co-Investigator for BURNS - Building Up Resilience in Supply Chains, a White Rose Collaborative Project.http://www.whiterose.ac.uk/collaborationfunds/building-up-resilience-in-supply-chains-network-burns/

 ESRC LSSI Impact Accelerator Grant: “Embedding a learning culture and facilitating Fairtrade –academic links” .
-PI working with Joy Justice, building on her PhD work with Fairtrade International.
-This has led to a joint paper (due out shortly in Food Chain) & workshop with the Monitoring and Evaluation and Learning Unit at Fairtrade International and a training tool for facilating academic-NGO resarch partnerships, see briefing note "Game play as a safe critical space for exploring research collaboration" .
+PI working with Joy Justice, building on her PhD work with Fairtrade International and in collaboration with Monitoring and Evaluation and Learning Unit at Fairtrade International and a training tool for facilitating academic-NGO research partnerships

 Climate Information for Resilient Tea Production (CI4T), CoI on project funded by CDKN from May 2017 to April 2018 led by Professor Andy Dougill, http://www.futureclimateafrica.org/news/launch-of-climate-information-for-resilient-tea-production-ci4t-project/